 Dyes contain very fine color pigments, much smaller than stains.
 They are solutions, similar to ink, and can easily penetrate into tight concrete.
 Most are water-based but there also are solvent-based dyes, usually with acetone or alcohol.

 Concrete stains are a suspension of color pigments.
-This is similar to paints but the stain pigments must penetrate into the concrete instead of staying on the surface, or they would wear or wash off.
+This is similar to paints but the stain pigments must be smaller to penetrate into the concrete instead of staying on the surface, or they would wear or wash off.
 Concrete stains are typically water-based and have none or a low VOC content.
 Easy and safe application.

 More porous areas will absorb more pigments, making them darker.
 Tighter concrete will absorb less of the stain pigments.
 Hard-troweled concrete requires good surface preparation to open up the surface and make it sufficiently porous.